YastMe/pf1-pow/README.md

 This module aims to incorporate Dreamscarred Press' Path of War system into the Pathfinder 1e system for FoundryVTT.

 <h1>Features</h1>
 It includes the necessary Item types for a fully fledged implementation of the Martial Disciplines and Maneuvers at the users' content.
-This is explicitly a skeleton module, since no content from Dreamscarred Press was authorized to be used.

 The module contains four macros to ease the utilization of the system for both players and GMs alike.
 Please review them in the corresponding Compendium.